Aesop

 Reflection Questions

-1. Why do you think the lion let the mouse go at the beginning of the story?
+1. Why did the lion let the mouse go instead of eating her?

-3. Can you think of a time when you helped someone or someone helped you in an unexpected way?
+4. Can you think of a time when you helped someone, even though they were bigger or older than you?

 Fable Quotes